Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Intractability Results for the Considered Local Search Problems

 To show that~$f'$ is improving against~$f$, we first analyze the change in the overload by only considering swapping all vertex vectors corresponding to vertices in~$C$.
 Second, we analyze which dimensions are empty in the target bin after this partial swap.
 Third, we analyze the influence on the overload of the subsequent swap of the edge vectors corresponding to edges of~$C$ into the target bin.
 We then conclude that~$f'$ is improving over~$f$.

 \emph{Step 1: Change of the overload by the movement of all vertex vectors corresponding to vertices of~$C$.} First, we analyze the important dimensions: According to \Cref{obs-bin-packing-initial-assignment-empty} of \Cref{obs-bin-packing-initial-assignment}, in each vertex bin~$B_{v_i}$ only the important dimensions~$d_{v_i,j}^y$ for~$j\in[1,\ell]\setminus\{i\}$ and~$y\in[z/2,z]$ are empty, and also according to \Cref{obs-bin-packing-initial-assignment-overload} of \Cref{obs-bin-packing-initial-assignment} initially there is no overload in any dimension of the target bin~$B^*$.
-Second, we analyze the dummy dimensions: Vertex vector~$\vect(v_i)$ has value~1 in each dummy vertex dimension with respect to~$v_i$ and in all these dimension the target bin~$B^*$ has no overlap and the vertex bin~$B_{v_i}$ is empty in all these dimensions.
+Second, we analyze the dummy dimensions: Vertex vector~$\vect(v_i)$ has value~1 in each dummy vertex dimension with respect to~$v_i$ and in all these dimension the target bin~$B^*$ has no overload and the vertex bin~$B_{v_i}$ is empty in all these dimensions.
 Thus, moving the vertex vector~$\vect(v_i)$ from the target bin~$B^*$ into its corresponding vertex bin~$B_{v_i}$ increases the overload by exactly~$(\ell-1)\cdot (z-(z/2+1)=(\ell-1)\cdot(z/2-1)$.
 Consequently, after each vertex vector corresponding to a vertex of~$C$ has been moved from the target bin~$B^*$ into its corresponding vertex bin the overload increased by exactly~$\ell\cdot (\ell-1)\cdot (z/2-1)$.

 \emph{Step 2: Observation for target bin~$B^*$, after all these vertex vectors have been moved out of~$B^*$.} Observe that each dimensions in which any of the moved vertex vectors has value~1 is now empty.
 In particular, for each~$v_i\in C$ and each~$j\in[1,\ell]\setminus\{i\}$ all important dimensions with respect to~$(v_i,j)$ are now empty in~$B^*$.
+Moreover, also the corresponding dummy dimensions of~$v_i$ in the target bin~$B^*$ are now empty.

 \emph{Step 3: Change of the overload by the movement of all edge vectors corresponding to edges having both endpoints in~$C$.} According to \Cref{obs-bin-packing-initial-assignment-overload} of \Cref{obs-bin-packing-initial-assignment} initially in each edge bin~$B_{u_i,w_j}$ each important profit dimension with respect to~$(u_i,j)$ and~$(w_j,i)$ has on overload of~$1$.
 Thus, moving the edge vector~$\vect(u_i,w_j)$ out of the edge bin~$B_{u_i,w_j}$ reduces the overload by~$2\cdot z/2=z$.
 In total, this reduces the overload by~$\binom{\ell}{2}\cdot z$.